jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 ├── animation.rs  <- Create this
 ```

-Our animation engine need to help us with the following:
+Our animation engine needs to help us with the following:

 1. **Direction Tracking**: When your character moves right, you want them to face right.
 When they move up, they should face up.
 We need a system to convert movement into facing direction.
 2. **State Management**: We need to know *when* to change animations.
 Did the player just start running?
 Just stop?
 Just jump?
 These transitions are when we reset the animation.